 What people actually experience

-Discussions about ‘Ozempic breath’ appear regularly in our SlimrChat forums, we know it is a common but stressful side effect.
-Many have experienced all minds of different symptoms:
+Discussions about ‘Ozempic breath’ appear regularly in our SlimrChat forums, we know it is a common but surprisingly stressful side effect.
+Many have experienced all sorts of different symptoms:

 - breath that smells like sulphur or eggs